sveltejs/eslint-plugin-svelte/docs/rules/no-at-html-tags.md

 ## :mute: When Not To Use It

-If you are certain the content passed to `{@html ...}` is sanitized HTML you can disable this rule.
+If you are certain the content passed to `{@html}` is sanitized HTML you can disable this rule.

 ## :books: Further Reading